Soundbytes/Juce-Attachments/readme.md

 ## Changes:
+- RadioGroup: templated the component.
+It can now be populated with any button type.
+- added a canAutomate property to AudioProcessorParameterWithID
+- modified AudioProcessorValueTreeState to allow for separate handling of user settings
+- Added a radio button group example
+- Added a stateful converter example.
+- Bugfix: Combobox is now initialized correctly.
+- Added a SliderMonitor example
 - Bugfix: AttachmentsDemo: Combobox now always shows the correct item text
-- Added a SliderMonitor example
-- Bugfix: Combobox is now initialized correctly.
-- added a stateful converter example.
-- added a radio button group example
-- modified AudioProcessorValueTreeState to allow for separate handling of user settings
-- added a canAutomate property to AudioProcessorParameterWithID